langston-barrett/tree-crasher/doc/dev/lint.md

-# Linting
+# Linting and formatting

-We employ a variety of linting tools.
+We employ a variety of linting and formatting tools.
 They can be run manually or with [Ninja].

 [Ninja]: https://ninja-build.org/